 I am also interested in meeting others who might want to collaborate on projects related to emerging biotechnologies (e.g. synthetic biology).

-Dan Santos, "Dan Santos Collaboration Bio", contributed by Dan Santos, STS Infrastructures, Platform for Experimental Collaborative Ethnography, last modified 10 August 2020, accessed 5 May 2021.
+Anonymous, "Dan Santos Collaboration Bio", contributed by Dan Santos, STS Infrastructures, Platform for Experimental Collaborative Ethnography, last modified 10 August 2020, accessed 28 November 2021.